bjornmeansbear/lectureScripts/ClimateDesigners.md

 [take risks and be bold]

-Climate designers aren't trying to wholesale changing the deisgn industry, CD is triyng to change the fundamental aspects of "base level constraints" for each project; being more specific about what should be served what should count in the analysis of "good" designing…
+Climate designers desires to change the fundamental aspects, the "base level constraints," for every design project; being more specific about who should be served and what should count in the analysis of "good" designing.

-Success equals climate designers not needing to exist… designer becomes synonymous w/ climate designers; we end up with design and bad design; if you aren't taking into consideration the climate, sustainability at large, you are making bad design regardless of aesthetics, etc… Take those things into account, you're just making design, it would become the bare minimum of success, did you use a grid? did you sequester carbon? did you match your aesthetic to you audience? just become a regular aspect of design.
+Success of climate designers equals climate designers rapidly not needing to exist: designer will become synonymous w/ climate designers; design = climate design.
+If we can end up in a place where if aren't taking into consideration the climate, you aren't factoring sustainability at large, you are making *bad* design regardless of aesthetics, etc… then Climate Designers has succeeded.

+So, let's just plan on making design: climate action built into your work should be another bare minimum of success, did you use a grid? did you sequester carbon? did you match your aesthetic to you audience? did you reduce energy requirement?
+They just become a regular aspect of design.

-Success also equals all designed objects signaling their sustainability in some way.
+Success equals all designed objects signaling their sustainability.
 While modernism doesn't feel particularly avant garde or ideology driven any more; once upon a time to have a sleek tea kettle was meant to really mean something!

 ≠≠≠≠≠≠≠≠≠≠≠≠≠≠≠≠≠≠≠≠≠≠≠≠≠≠≠≠≠≠≠≠≠≠≠≠≠